chunhowt/vehicle_detection/README.md

 I recorded the positions of positive detections in each frame of the video, keeping results from the last 5 frames.
-From the positive detections I created a heatmap and then thresholded that map to identify vehicle positions.
+From the positive detections I created a heatmap and then thresholded that map (to at least have 4 frames with the boxes) to identify vehicle positions.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.